 ( a BB a ) + ( a BB a ) = ( a + a BB + BB a + a ) (3.4)

-(3.3) and (3.4) are considered to be the same, only the ordering is different.
+(3.3) and (3.4) are considered to be equal, only the ordering is different.
 (3.5)

 Two fermion explosions give rise to three Higgs fields

 Maybe I am making things unnecessary complicated.
-The vacuum quark fermion explosion and the vacuum antiquark fermion implosion (as we observe it) draw each other.
+The vacuum quark fermion explosion and the vacuum antiquark fermion implosion (as they observe it) draw each other.
 Therefore any quark in the explosion is at the same location as the corresponding antiquark in the implosion.
 As described at page 5 of NET FORCE IN QED, to form the photon an electron e- and a positron e+ only approach each other until relative distance is too small for the vacuum to distinguish Higgs field absorption by the e+

 from Higgs field emission of the e-